-The Wa Project covers approximately 10,000 km² in NW Ghana near the border with Burkina Faso and consists of five large Reconnaissance Licences and seventeen Prospecting Licences.
+The Wa Project covers approximately 8,870 km² in NW Ghana near the border with Burkina Faso and consists of 11 Reconnaissance Licences and 6 Prospecting Licences.

-The Project was acquired in November 2007 and in 2009 the Jang and Wonachiyiri RLs were applied for covering a total area of more than 11,000 km².
+The Project was acquired in November 2007, and in 2009 the Jang and Wonachiyiri RLs were applied for.
 The 1.0Moz Julie gold deposit (ASX:AZM) is located within an excised portion of the Wa Project and the 1.0Moz Kunche and Bepkong gold deposits are located 50km north.
 Centamin's Konkera gold resource (~3Moz) is located immediately to the west across the border in Burkina Faso.

-In 2010 the Kandia gold deposit was discovered and an initial resource of 107,500 ounces defined.
+The Kandia gold deposit was discovered in 2010 and an initial resource of 107,500 ounces was defined in 2014.
+(JORC compliant)

 Castle purchased its own exploration drill rig that was commissioned onsite in February 2012.